minio/c2goasm/README.md

 ## Internals

-The basic process is to (in the prologue) setup the stack and registers as how the C code expects this to be the case, and upon exiting the subroutine (in the epilogue) to revert back to the golang world and pass any return values back accordingly.
+The basic process is to (in the prologue) setup the stack and registers as how the C code expects this to be the case, and upon exiting the subroutine (in the epilogue) to revert back to the golang world and pass a return value back if required.
 In more details:
+- Define assembly subroutine with proper golang decoration in terms of needed stack space and overall size of arguments plus return value.
 - Function arguments are loaded from the golang stack into registers and prior to starting the C code any arguments beyond 6 are stored in C stack space.
 - Stack space is reserved and setup for the C code.
 Depending on the C code, the stack pointer maybe aligned on a certain boundary (especially needed for code that takes advantages of SIMD instructions such as AVX etc.).
 - A constants table is generated (if needed) and any `rip`-based references are replaced with proper offsets to where Go will put the table.